reading poker tells

-Poker Strategy & Reading Poker Tells is a subject we could discuss all day.
+Poker Strategy & Understanding Poker Tells is a subject we could discuss all day.
 It’s very complex and requires a fair amount of detailed writing in order to offer any meaningful insight.
 That said, we will break Reading Poker Tells up into sessions, and build on those from week to week.
 As we present each segment, you should start working on identifying that particular tell in your opponents.
 No single player is likely to manifest all tells.
 You have to observe each player for a particular tell, then move to the next one, and so on.

 May I also suggest getting Reading Poker Tells by Zachary Elwood.
 I believe him to be the utmost authority as it regards tells.
 Over the years, I have read his books at least 10 times each.
 He also has a Video Training Site.
 Find it here.
 I am a subscriber to this course as well.
 It’s by far the best I have seen.
 He also has a YouTube channel.